The 3 Tiers of ERP Explained: Definition and Examples

 Some ERP developers also add Tier 4 and Tier 5 to address solutions for even smaller budgets, though this is increasingly uncommon.

 In recent years, some vendors have stopped using tiers to categorize their products.
-This is largely because there are now more ways to scale software without needing to switch products.
+This is largely because there are now more ways to scale software without switching products.
 In the past, a company might start with a Tier 3 ERP and then move up to a Tier 2 or Tier 1 solution.
-Today, Tier 3 products can grow with the business, removing the need to go out and purchase a replacement software.
+Today, Tier 3 products can grow with the business, removing the need to purchase replacement software.

-Tier 1 refers to any large scale software which can facilitate a high level of functionality.
-The ERP is intended to be used by large corporations all over the world.
-These solutions tend to be the most expensive on the market and take longer to implement than lower tiered options.
+Tier 1 refers to any large-scale software that can facilitate a high level of functionality.
+ERP is intended to be used by large corporations worldwide.
+These solutions tend to be the most expensive on the market and take longer to implement than lower-tiered options.

 • Average users: 1,000+